brmmm3/fastlogging-rs/pyfastlogging/doc/ROOT.md

 Get complete configuration as string.

-## `save_config(path: str | None)`
+## `save_config(path: str = None)`

 Save configuration to file.
 If `path` is provided then configuration is written to this new path.
 Otherwise the default path in the configuration is used.
+The file extension determines the structure type used.
+Allowed extensions are `json`, `xml`, `yaml`.
 An exception is thrown is saving the configuration failed.

 ## `get_parent_pid() -> int | None`